If you ask me, the whole concept of retirement is weird.

 If you look back a century, no-one retired.
 We worked until we fell dead on the job.
 If you were lucky enough to be wealthy, you didn’t have to work like this as you hired people to work for you – there was a big divide between the rich and poor.

 But now times have changed.
-Workers have been encouraged to save a portion of their income so they didn’t have to work until they drop dead.
+Workers have been encouraged to save a portion of their income so they didn’t have to work until their last day.
 When they reached an older age, if they had savings that could replace their income, they were encouraged to stop working, live off their savings and enjoy a slower pace of life.
 Companies even facilitated this with pensions – if you worked for a company long enough, they would pay you a portion of your salary when you decided it was time to stop working.

 Now it’s been taken to the extreme.
 It’s celebrated if you can retire “early” (who decides what’s early!?), everyone apparently has a “number” and one of the concerns we push on 21 year olds coming out of school is that they should start saving for retirement.
 Even though that might be 40 years away at the earliest.

 But before I go off on a tangent here, I do believe that retirement is something that has lost it’s real meaning.
 I don’t believe there is such a thing as a true “retirement”.
 Instead, I believe that life has phases, and for one to remain healthy, both physically and mentally, you must always be involved in some sort of work.
 Work in “retirement” can be whatever you want it to be – volunteering in the community, consulting in your field of expertise, or trying to start a business in a passion you’ve held for the last 20 years.
 It can also be assisting in raising your grandchildren, or a healthy mixture of all of these things.